Interacting With CI Image Registries

 |

-After the pull request is merged, your manifests will be automatically applied to the cluster hosting the central CI
+After the pull request is merged, the manifests will be automatically applied to app.ci

 How can I access images that were built during a specific job execution?